cssjpn/blog-example/docs/getting-started.md

 # Getting Started

-This guide covers getting started with the `blog-template`.
+This guide covers getting started with the `blog-example`.

 ## Installation